 Lunch at Coolum Beach Surf Club.

 It’s a no brainer.
 Recent winners of the Best Club Dining 2017, their kitchen is the only Australian Surf club with a genuine wood fired char-grill.
 The steaks cooked over iron bark coals have a yummy smokey flavour and their gourmet pizzas more often than not end up on our table.
 Coolum Surf Club prides itself on it’s fantastic food and a menu that changes with the seasons.
-The large shaded deck, unrivalled views, comfortable seats and relaxed vibe makes this an awesome place to meet up with friends.
+The large shaded deck, unrivalled views, comfortable seats and relaxed vibe makes this an awesome place to meet up with friends and while away the afternoon after a morning on the beach.

 Tuesday is Rump Steak Day. $15.90.
 These med/rare and medium steaks were cooked to sweet smokey perfection.

-Hardly a beach day goes by without looking up to see Tandem Skydivers floating down.
+Hardly a beach day goes by without Tandem Skydivers floating down from on high.
 There are two Coolum venues:

 – Coolum Main Beach (next to the Surf Club), or